davidbliu/mesos-docker-orchestrator/README.md

 ## Setting up Docker images

-To be registered properly in etcd images should expose ports they need to map to host ports (explicit EXPOSE port1 port2... in Dockerfile)
+To be registered properly in etcd images __must expose ports__ they need to map to host ports (explicit EXPOSE port1 port2... in Dockerfile)
-Images should also include python-etcd.
+Images should also __include python-etcd__.
 An example of this is in docker-images/etcd-base

 Images can use the same convenience functions implemented in maestro's guestutils by importing from guestutils.py inside a startup python script
 * get_environment_name